Tuesday, December 11, 2018

 I read a 3 year old discussion Tryton vs Odoo on the now readonly tryton mailing list.
 It explains why Odoo is not even a candidate because it is not free.

 I had a hangout with Hamza about this topic.
 Our summary is simple: We do Lino because we don’t believe that Tryton can replace Lino.
 Tryton is just a big application with plugins while Lino is a framework.
-We know that we don’t know* it, we just believe it.
-It would take months of research work to demonstrate this.
-In case you don’t believe us, then you can potentially get the whole Lino team join the Tryton project by configuring a Tryton site in a way that it has a chance to replace Lino Presto or any other production Lino application of your choice.
+We know that we don’t know it, we just believe it.
+It would take months of research work to prove this.
+In case you don’t believe us, try to configure a Tryton site in a way that it has a chance to replace Lino Presto or any other production Lino application of your choice.
+If you succeed, you will potentially get the whole Lino team join the Tryton project.

 Lino road map December 2018